mirsella/boot2root/writeup1/readme.md

 ```

 phase6: the code wasn't readable, so i wrote a bruteforce program (see script) in rust that try every permutations of digit 0 to 9, and find `4 2 6 3 1 5`.
+the subject warn us about this part: `For the part related to a (bin) bomb: If the password found is 123456.
+The password to use is 123546.` so we will just swap the 1 and 3.

 ```c
 08048d98  int32_t phase_6(char* arg1)